tudormatei/extended-essay/README.md

-## Quick intro
+## Traffic Sign Classifier

-Hello and thank you for your interest in my project!
 This is a computer science project made for the IB extended essay.
+This essay

 ## Prerequisites